wp-plugins/eventappi-lite/README.txt

 == Upgrade Notice ==

-= 1.0.5 =
+= 1.0.6 =
-This version adds some flexibility to your event pages and fixes some activation problems.
+This version adds some error management for the activation process.

 == Screenshots ==